top of page

 I have never forgotten how powerful one simple invitation like this is because it so authentically emulates how Jesus Himself taught us by inviting His first Disciples.

-John Robb St. Ignatius Parish, Mobile, Alabama
+John Robb - St. Ignatius Parish - Mobile, Alabama